Binge Watch: Reproducible Multimodal Benchmarks Datasets for Large-Scale Movie Recommendation on MovieLens-10M and 20M: M L: M ulti M odal M ovie L ens Datasets

 \section{M$^3$L: \underline{M}ulti\underline{M}odal \underline{M}ovie\underline{L}ens Datasets}

 In this Section, we describe our resource.
 First, we introduce the pipeline to enrich MovieLens datasets with multimodal information.
 Then, we focus on the encoders used to extract multimodal features.
-The pipeline is depicted in Figure \ref{fig:collection_pipeline}.

-It is worth noting that the process discussed in the following is specifically designed for the ML-20M dataset.
-However, ML-10M is a subset of ML-20M, so the pipeline can be applied to the smaller dataset, which can even be directly extracted from the larger one.